-- □ Plan your sampling date - March October: twice a month, spaced at least 7 days a part - 1st half of the month: 23rd of the previous month 7th of the current month - 2nd half of the month: 8th 22nd of the current month - Nov Feb: once a month - Priority is vertical, obliques are secondary - Check your gear for holes or other damage.
-Make sure flow meters are spinning freely (Equipment maintenance sheet). - o If you are low on supplies, ask Amanda (awinans@uw.edu) - Charge your iPad and sync iForms while still connected to WiFi, print back-up field sheets - o Issues with iPad or iForms?
-Contact Emily: Emily.seubert@dfw.wa.gov - Make waterproof label if you are using it (PSZMP, Group, date, time, station, type of tow (vertical or bongo), mesh size, depth of tow, and flow meter reading)
+Plan your sampling date March - October: twice a month, spaced at least 7 days a part 1st half of the month: 1st of the month - 15th of the current month 2nd half of the month: 16th - 30th or 31st of the current month o Nov - Feb: once a month Priority is vertical, obliques are secondary Check your gear for holes or other damage.
+Make sure flow meters are spinning freely (Equipment maintenance sheet).
+If you are low on supplies, ask Amanda (awinans@uw.edu) Charge your iPad and sync iForms while still connected to WiFi, print back-up field sheets Issues with iPad or iForms?
+Contact Emily: Emily.seubert@dfw.wa.gov Make waterproof label if you are using it (PSZMP, Group, date, time, station, type of tow (vertical or bongo), mesh size, depth of tow, and flow meter reading)